Back to Initiatives & Projects List

 Australian Initiative for Sustainable Aviation Fuels (AISAF)

 The Australian Initiative for Sustainable Aviation Fuels (AISAF) is a coalition of the diverse participants from business, government and academia in Australia.
+It is operated as a part of the Alternative Transport Fuels Initiative of the US Studies Centre at the University of Sydney.
 AISAF’s vision is a long-term future for aviation powered by sustainable fuels.

 The objectives of AISAF are to: